jennifert/JavaScript-Demos/README.md

 These are just some small demos using JavaScript libraries and technology.

-Feel free to request new examples or code improvements via the issues functionality in GitHub.

 Notes
 - The Google Maps and Bootstrap examples are self contained (css and JavaScript are called from CDN).
 - The require JS library has some elements relative to the folder, as well as CDN use.

 ## Demo links:

-Here are examples on my server of the demos.
+Here are the demos running on a server:

 ### YQL:
 - Basic YQL: [https://jenntesolin.com/demos/basic.html](https://jenntesolin.com/demos/basic.html)